 If you are the victim of a serious crime, you might be eligible to apply for a U visa, allowing you temporary and perhaps permanent legal status in the United States.
 Procedurally, the main part of the application process is to submit Form I-918, Petition for U Nonimmigrant Status, to U.S. Citizenship and Immigration Services (USCIS).
-However, you will also need to show USCIS that a law enforcement official has “vouched” for your petition.
+However, you will also need to show USCIS that a law enforcement official has "vouched" for your petition and acknowledged that you are assisting them in the investigation.

-This article details what is necessary in order to convince USCIS that you are assisting the appropriate authorities by providing information about a serious crime.
+This article details what is necessary in order to obtain this document and convince USCIS that you are assisting the appropriate authorities by providing information about a serious crime.

-The agencies that will most commonly certify a U visa petition are local, state, and federal police departments and prosecutors.
+The types of U.S. agencies that will most commonly certify a U visa petition are local, state, territorial, tribal, and federal police departments and prosecutors.
 Even a judge may sign a U visa certification, although many will refuse to do so in order to avoid a showing of bias for the prosecution.

-However, any state or federal agency that has “responsibility for the investigation or prosecution of a qualifying crime or criminal activity” may complete the certification of helpfulness.
+However, any agency that has criminal investigative jurisdiction may complete the certification of helpfulness.
 For example, if you are the victim of a crime that requires the involvement of Child Protective Services (CPS), you could bypass the police and justice departments and instead have CPS help you with your application.
+Or, departments of labor or the Equal Employment Opportunity Commission (EEOC) could provide a certification.

 The guidelines state that people who are in a supervisory role and have responsibility for issuing certificates of helpfulness must sign the petition, but allows the agency to designate another certifying official if it chooses to do so.